Socky01/Script_Nwchem_7.0.2/README.md

-# SCRIPT INSTALL NWCHEM 7.0.2 FOR UBUNTU 20.04 LTS
+# INSTALL NWCHEM 7.0.2 FOR UBUNTU 20.04 LTS USING SCRIPT

-Steps That will be done in this script including:
+Steps that will be done in this script including:
-- Update dan Upgrade Packages
+- Update and Upgrade Packages
 - Install Requried Packages to run the script: curl, python3-dev, gfortran, mpi-default-bin, mpi-default-dev ssh.
 - Make a download folder for the .DEB file
 - Install Nwchem 7.0.2